 But, here’s where it doesn’t work so well

-And yet, if you poke around under the surface, there’s areas that don’t quite work.
+And yet, if you poke around under the surface, there’s areas which don’t quite work.

 Because, it actually makes one customer the hero.
 And we do question if the target audience will see themselves in the story of Bryce.
 Because, that’s what customers care about.
 Themselves.
 They don’t care about Bryce, because they don’t know who he is.

 There’s a hint of an insight there, when he says he just wants to live his life (with his cake and his cushions) and “not let all that bank stuff get in the way”.
-You can see that in a focus group, can’t you?
+You can almost hear that being said in a focus group, can’t you?
 Customers don’t like complicated jargon.
 They just want to manage their money the way they like.